 2. Courteous and Professional Conduct

-This seems like an obvious point but evaluating your own conduct can be very difficult.
+This seems like an obvious point, but evaluating your own conduct can be very difficult.
 If you are consistently dealing with tough clients have you ever stopped to ask yourself if you may be the problem?
+Are you making a mistake you are unaware of?
 Are you doing the little things that you should be doing to be courteous and professional?
 Some basic questions to ask yourself: